Top Nursing Schools in St. Louis: Online & Campus

 If you live in the St. Louis area and are thinking about starting or advancing your career in nursing, the time to act is now.
 There’s a critical shortage of trained nursing professionals in and around St. Louis and across the entire nation.
 That shortage has led to sharp increases in salaries and signing bonuses by employers trying to fill an ever-increasing number of job vacancies.

 Take advantage of the situation by earning your nursing degree from an accredited nursing school in St. Louis.
 This guide gives you information on the top schools and programs, paying for college, and more.
-Read on to find the St. Louis nursing school that best meets your needs.
+Read on to learn which schools made it onto our list and find the St. Louis nursing school that best meets your needs.

 Saint Louis University